agamm/unbug/README.md

 - Subscribe to "Pull request".
 - Create your App.
 - Now "Generate a private key"
-- Change the .env file to the details (app id, webhook secret and pem file path)
+- Change the .env file to the details (app id, webhook secret...)

 3. Deploy to your favorite provider, I'm using render:
    a.
 Create a new web service (free could also work)